-- The area below and right of the bottom blue line represents stocks that the market perceives as attractively valued but our approach identifies as unattractively valued.
+- The area below and right of the bottom yellow line represents stocks that the market perceives as attractively valued but our approach identifies as unattractively valued.
 We interpret these stocks as value-trap candidates or cheap for a reason.

 While most stocks fall within the bands, there are hundreds of stocks where our approach and the traditional metric disagree.